 Another known accelerator, 500 Startups invest $125k in exchange for 5%.

-Techstars takes 7-10% equity in your company in return for $118,000 seed funding, intensive mentorship, and networking.
+Techstars takes 7-10% equity in your company in return for $118,000 seed investment, intensive mentorship, and networking.

 Other accelerator programs also take 0 to 5% for $0 + mentorship, or 5 to 20% for $10-25K of investment.
 The percentage of equity and amount of investment varies significantly by geography and industry.

 However, there are few accelerators programs that don’t take any equity in the startups.
 But then, most of those programs are looking to promote local business growth rather than generating financial returns.

 Not in all the cases, but attending an accelerator program might require you to relocate.